Plan Your Smokies Getaway

 Dining With Your Pet

 Bryson City has a number of eateries and wineries/breweries with outdoor seating where dogs are generally allowed (note: some may allow smoking).
-Here’s a list, or look for the on the dining or wine/brew page.
+Here’s a list, or look for the on the Dining or Beer, Wine and Spirits page.